airbytehq/airbyte/docs/understanding-airbyte/high-level-view.md

 Connectors are independent modules which push/pull data to/from sources and destinations.
 Connectors are built in accordance with the [Airbyte Specification](./airbyte-specification.md), which describes the interface with which data can be moved between a source and a destination using Airbyte.
 Connectors are packaged as Docker images, which allows total flexibility over the technologies used to implement them.

-A more concrete diagram can be seen below
+A more concrete diagram can be seen below:

 ![3.048-Kilometer view](../.gitbook/assets/understanding_airbyte_high_level_architecture.png)